 Until we get to Jesus.
 Jesus is the promised Messiah, it is why we call him Jesus Christ.

 In Jesus we see a child who grows into a man who fulfils all the images given to us in the Hebrew bible (aka Old Testament) including the one in Genesis 3, on the cross he was wounded, he suffered and died but through his resurrection he defeated death and evil, crushing its head.
 Jesus has proven himself to be the promised child.

-Seriously though, we do believe Christianity holds up to scrutiny, especially the resurrection of Jesus, and you are more than welcome to ask us questions which is why we’re giving space after the service this morning.
+We do believe Christianity holds up to scrutiny, especially the resurrection of Jesus, and you are more than welcome to ask us questions which is why we’re giving space after the service this morning.

 For now, I’m going to assume that you agree with me about the resurrection.
 But what does it mean then, for this child, for Jesus to be an everlasting father?
 How is this part of the good news that Christianity supposedly offers?

 Isaiah is talking about the qualities of this child.
 Just like saying the child will be called wonderful counsellor, this child will also have the qualities of an everlasting father.